Powered by EDGE and Vattenfall. In cooperation with Urban Impact

 A new way of thinking is shaping the way we work and where we work.
 All in an inspiring environment that combines sustainability with smart technology.
-EDGE Suedkreuz Berlin – Vattenfall's headquarters in Germany from 2022 – exactly embodies this spirit.
+EDGE Suedkreuz Berlin – Vattenfall's headquarters in Germany since August 2022 – exactly embodies this spirit.
 A building that fits perfectly, both outside and inside, into the world of tomorrow.
 Why not be a part of it?

 Ecobean is a Polish startup and introduces a circular economy model by having developed a unique technology giving coffee waste a second life and converting it into valuable bio-products and green energy. http://ecobean.pl/

 Sally R developed a system that extracts and stores CO2 from the exhaust air of the ventilation system.
 The stored portion of CO2 does not circulate back to the air but can be made available for other purposes. https://sally-r.com/